-The LEP Pathway program provides employment and English language services to adults who receive TANF, SFA and RCA benefits and to refugees who have resided in the U.S. for less than five years.
+The LEP Pathway program provides employment and English language services to adults who receive TANF, SFA and RCA benefits and to refugees.
+Typically this service is eligible to refugees who have resided in the U.S. for less than five years, but during part of SFY21 this was expanded to anyone who arrived with eligible humanitarian status as long as they haven't naturalized.